 Do Vans Old Skool Run Big or Small?

 My Advice: In my experience, Vans Old Skool shoes run a little small compared to normal shoe sizing.
-Still, many people order normal sizing, but don’t expect a loose fit.
+Still, most people order normal sizing, but don’t expect a loose fit.
 If you prefer more of a loose fit, or are between sizes, it would be best to size up.

 The toe box of the Vans Old Skool can feel snug.
 This is due 1) to the length of the shoe being a bit smaller than normal shoe sizing and 2) a toe box depth that is shallow compared to normal shoe sizing.
 This snug design is essential for performance skate shoes to help deliver a secure fit.